gergomarcellturi/mercury/README.md

 ## Incedrible tooling
 Build features quickly with simple, declarative templates.
 Extend the template language with your own components and use a wide array of existing components.
 Get immediate Angular-specific help and feedback with nearly every IDE and editor.
 All this comes together so you can focus on building amazing apps rather than trying to make the code work.

+## Loved by millons
+From prototype through global deployment, Angular delivers the productivity and scalable infrastructure that supports Google's largest applications.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.